Indian Leadership Education and Development (I LEAD) Project

 START YOUR APPLICATION NOW!

-If you wish to apply to the ILEAD program, please contact Katie Ruff at 406-994-7363 or email her at email@example.com.
+If you wish to receive more information about the ILEAD program, please contact Catherine Johnson, ILEAD Project Director, by phone 406-994-7363 or email firstname.lastname@example.org.

 Please click here to access a full list of the application materials required for consideration in the ILEAD program.
 The first item on the list is the Graduate School application, and can be accessed here.